mathigon/textbooks/content/circles-and-pi/content.md

 ::: column.grow

-Over time, people realised that Earth was actually just one of many planets orbiting the sun (the __Heliocentric model__), but it wasn’t until 1609, that the astronomer [Johannes Kepler](bio:kepler) discovered that planets actually move on _elliptical orbits_.
+Over time, people realised that Earth was just one of many planets orbiting the sun (the __Heliocentric model__), but it wasn’t until 1609, that the astronomer [Johannes Kepler](bio:kepler) discovered that planets actually move on _elliptical orbits_.

 The sun is in one of the two focal points of these ellipses.
 The planets speed up as they get closer to the sun, and slow down as they move further away.